michavol/gnn_fusion/README.md

 from
 [step 3](results_reproduction/evaluate_sweeps.sh).

 All commands should be executed from gnn_fusion root directory.
+We fixed the versions of the libraries in ```requirements.txt``` so that they work with Python 3.8.
+Adjust the versions accordingly for a newer Python.

 #### 1. Install Dependencies